Honey Roasted Carrots

 Scroll to the recipe card for the full step by step instructions! ⬇️

 - Make the honey mixture.
-Just whisk everything together to combine.
+Just whisk everything together in a bowl.
 Easy!

-- Prep the carrots and parsnips.
-Scrub the veggies, cut off the root ends and tips, and slice into pieces about 3 inches long and 1 inch wide.
-Then, coat them with the honey mixture.
+- Prep the veggies.
+Scrub and peel them, trim off the root ends and tips, then slice them into pieces 3 inches long and 1 inch wide.
+Then, toss them with the honey mixture.

 Tip: Save your veggie scraps so you can make vegetable stock later!

-- Bake in a preheated oven for 35-40 minutes, stopping halfway to flip the vegetables with a spatula.
-When the pieces are fork-tender, cooked through, and caramelized, remove the pan from the oven.
+- Bake in a preheated oven for 35-40 minutes.
+Halfway through the cook time, flip the vegetables over.
+When the veggies are fork-tender and caramelized, remove them from the oven.

 We like to serve these carrots with a simple protein and an easy green like microwave broccoli for a weeknight meal.
 They'd be a great side dish for a holiday meal like Thanksgiving turkey.
 For Easter, serve them with a stunning roasted leg of lamb and a pretty asparagus tart.